goshippo/about-us/README.md

 ### Our Values

-* __Customer First__ - We put our customers first in everything we do.
-We will succeed if we deliver value and high quality products to our customers.
-We walk the extra mile to delight our customers with excellence and expertise.
+* __Customers For The Win__ - We put our customers first in everything we do.
-* __The Front Page Test__ - We act with moral integrity and assume the best of each other.
-We trust each other to do the right *thing.
-* __Be Entrepreneurial__ - We depend on each other’s work to be successful as a whole.
-We are proactive and resourceful, taking ownership and seeking to empower others.
-* __Be Kind__ - We act from compassion — for our customers, the company, and each other.
-We show everyone we interact with respect, empathy, and kindness.
+* __We Value Short Feedback Loops__ - It’s ok to fail, but we need to move quickly and learn as we go.
+* __We Are Passionate About Hard Challenges__ - We embrace hard challenges.
+Everyone can solve easy problems.
+* __We Are Optimists__ - We approach everything with positivity and energy.
+Our attitude is solutions oriented.
+* __We Are High In Conscientiousness__ - We are responsible and reliable team members.
-* __We haven't won yet__ - If we wanted “easy” we wouldn’t be here.
-We set high goals, push the boundaries, and pursue our goals relentlessly.
+* __We Haven’t Won Yet__ - We set high goals and push the boundaries.

 ## Engineering's Mission